 Step 11 — Insight

 Every user role in AMTOS has a personalised dashboard.
 The admin homepage surfaces live KPI gauges drawn from the database in real time.
-Above that, a full BI Dashboard Designer lets administrators build and publish rich, interactive dashboards — charts, pivots, maps and more — without writing code.
+Above that, a full DevExpress BI Dashboard Designer lets administrators build and publish rich, interactive dashboards — charts, pivots, maps and more — without writing code.
 Instructors see their own classes and attendance; students see their personal exam and results calendar.

 Admin KPI Dashboard